 Seasonal Wardrobe Essentials For Work: Summer Work Clothes

 Whether your office allows bare legs in summer, or you just prefer the bare look with great pantyhose, matching the tone of your shoe to the tone of your legs is one way to make your legs look like they go for miles.
-Some of our latest favorite nude-for-you pumps include:
+Some of our latest favorite skin-tone pumps for work include:

 Lightweight Summer Blazers

 If summer recruiting is in your life at all (whether as a summer associate, an intern, or as an interviewer!), the summer blazer can be an easy way to look pulled together, FAST.
 (We’ve also rounded up our favorite stylish summer dress pants for women!)
 Some of our favorite lightweight blazers for summer include these best-sellers…